jason-speck/techblog/_posts/2015-10-02-creating-a-blog-on-github-pages.markdown

 Hit `Ctrl-C` to kill the test server.

-Publish to github pages
+Publish to GitHub Pages
 =======================

 Now let's publish it on github.io.
-First you need to install the github-pages gem that will guarantee your jekyll build environment matches github page's environment.
+First you need to install the github-pages gem that will guarantee your jekyll build environment matches GitHub Page's environment.

     gem install github-pages